 Condor Hospitality Trust, Inc. is headquartered in Norfolk, Nebraska.
 The company has a qualified management team with diverse experience in the finance, real estate and hospitality industries.

-Our common stock is listed on the NASDAQ under the symbol SPPR.
+Our common stock is listed on the NASDAQ under the symbol CDOR.
 For more detailed information, please visit our stock information page.

 You can contact us via our Information Request page.

 You may begin the certificate replacement process by contacting our transfer agent, American Stock Transfer & Trust Company at 1.800.937.5440 or www.amstock.com.

-Supertel Hospitality has selected four well-respected management companies to operate our hotels: Hospitality Management Advisors, Strand Development Company, Kinseth Hotel Corporation, Cherry Cove and Peachtree Hospitality Management, and K Partners Hospitality Group.
+Condor Hospitality Trust, Inc. has selected five well-respected management companies to operate our hotels: Hospitality Management Advisors, Strand Development Company, Kinseth Hotel Corporation, Cherry Cove and Peachtree Hospitality Management, and K Partners Hospitality Group.
 These six organizations are independent, privately-owned management companies that operate our hotels pursuant to hotel management agreements.
 The hotel management agreements provide that these professional management companies have control over all operational aspects of the hotels covered by their respective agreements, including employee-related matters.